tetrateio/lula/docs/reference/domains/kubernetes-domain.md

 ## Specification

 The Kubernetes specification can be used to return Kubernetes resources as JSON data to the providers.
-The specification allows for both manifest and resource field data to be retreived.
+The specification allows for both manifest and resource field data to be retrieved.

 The following sample `kubernetes-spec` yields a list of all pods in the `validation-test` namespace.